pablo-mere-hidalgo/pablo-mere-hidalgo/README.md

 - 👀 I’m interested finding my true purpose: so I'm trying to learn many things.
 - 🌱 I’m currently learning a Masters degree in Probability and Statistics
 - 💞️ I’m looking to collaborate on data science proyects including neuroscience, economics or combinatorial optimization.
-- 📫 How to reach me pablo.mere@cimat.mx
+- 📫 How to reach me pmere.hidalgo@gmail.ccom

 <!---
 pablo-mere-hidalgo/pablo-mere-hidalgo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.